eventdata/ConfliBERT-Manual/README.md

 <a id="3">[3]</a>
 Osorio, J., Pavon, V., Salam, S., Holmes, J., Brandt, P. T., & Khan, L. (2019).
 Translating CAMEO verbs for automated coding of event data.
 International Interactions, 45(6), 1049-1064.

+<a id="4">[4]</a>
+Halterman, A., Schrodt, P. A., Beger, A., Bagozzi, B. E., & Scarborough, G. I. (2023).
+Creating Custom Event Data Without Dictionaries: A Bag-of-Tricks. arXiv preprint arXiv:2304.01331.

+<a id="5">[5]</a>
+O’Brien, S. P. (2010).
+Crisis Early Warning and Decision Support: Contemporary Approaches and Thoughts on Future Research.
+International Studies Review, 12(1), 87–104.

+<a id="6">[6]</a>
+Peterson, A., & Spirling, A. (2018).
+Classification Accuracy as a Substantive Quantity of Interest:
+Measuring Polarization in Westminster Systems.
+Political Analysis, 26(1), 120–128.

+<a id="7">[7]</a>
+Yang, Y., & Liu, X. (1999).
+A Re-examination of Text Categorization Methods.
+In Proceedings of the 22nd Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (pp. 42–49).

+<a id="8">[8]</a>
+Zhang, D., Wang, J., & Zhao, X. (2015).
+Estimating the Uncertainty of Average F1 Scores.
+In Proceedings of the 2015 International Conference on the Theory of Information Retrieval (pp. 317–320).